Environmental Health & Safety (EHS) Compliance

 Avian protection issues vary depending on a project site’s location and potential interactions with sensitive species in the area.
 We have developed avian protection plans in diverse situations and will assess your unique needs and develop a comprehensive avian protection plan specifically for the challenges you face.

 As you initiate programs to reduce your exposure to possible violations of state and federal laws protecting native birds, including the Migratory Bird Treaty Act, our teams can help you develop and maintain those programs.
-Our staff includes both engineers and biologists, all able to help you address technical project needs and best practices for avian protection programs.
+Our staff includes both engineers and biologists, all able to help you address technical project needs and recommend best practices for avian protection programs.
 For electrical infrastructure, our teams have contributed to industry best practices for the Avian Power Line Interaction Committee.